m-ld/m-ld-website/src/topics/concurrency.md

 ### Constraints
 > 🚧 Inclusion of declarative integrity constraints in **m-ld** is the subject
 > of active research.
 Please [get in touch](mailto:info@m-ld.io) if this is of
-> interest you for your use-case.
+> interest to you for your use-case.

 Data constraints in a decentralised system are complicated by the potential to require conflict resolution, in the event that two concurrent updates are